What is no-dig gardening?

 Healthy, productive garden soils support a diverse soil food web and the complex, symbiotic relationships between micro-organisms and plant roots.
 Hairs of mycorrhizal mycelia fungi, finer than the smallest root hair, act as crucial pathways transporting nutrients, moisture and carbohydrates through the soil to plant roots.
 Digging and tilling the soil damages and disturbs this intricate web of life.

 When soils are left undisturbed, these soil organisms can thrive.
 In turn, more balanced populations of soil biota exist in no-dig gardens meaning that there is a more natural balance between soil pests and predators.
 No-till soils (and plants grown in them) have been found to be freer of pests and diseases.
+Once in a while, you may need to check the soil to ensure there’s nothing nasty eating at your crops!
+If you choose to use a spade or fork, make sure you keep these safe in a proper shed!
+You can design your own with this 3d shed builder.

 2. Promotes natural aeration and drainage, and reduces erosion and soil compaction